 One does not go from being a kind, considerate community-member to full-fledged jerk and decapitator overnight; it is (of course) a process.
 Initially, the radicalization process starts ‘at home’.
 Some get in touch with radical groups through aquaintances and friends, and some get radicalized and recruited online.

-Some of the guys who have joined IS have felt disconnected and disadvantaged and therefore, sought (and found) a sense of community in a group (may have felt similarly and) who promised a utopia of sorts.
+Some of the guys who have joined IS have felt disconnected and disadvantaged and therefore, sought (and found) a sense of community in a group who promised a utopia of sorts.
 They were then slowly introduced and socialized towards increasingly more radical ideas and extreme behaviours.
-Some religious leaders (also in the west) have sanctioned the use of violence and the methods used to rid the world of the “Bad” people (that is, the out-group members).
+Some religious leaders (also in the West) have sanctioned the use of violence and the methods used to rid the world of the “Bad” people (that is, the out-group members).

 The ease with which the methods have been used is a result of dehumanization of the victim/”enemy”.
 Dehumanization and demonizing of the victims are key elements, and it was non more clear than in how the IS have treated theYezidis/Ezidi’s of Kurdistan.
 They labeled them Devil-worshippers, and once you have the Good vs. Evil-thing going, it makes it so much easier to transgress against those you victimize.